 CPU: Intel Atom x5-Z8550 | Graphics: Intel Atom | RAM: 4GB | Screen: 10.1-inch full HD IPS touchscreen | Storage: 64GB SSD, up to 128GB microSD

-If you're after a cheap laptop for writing that offers something a bit special, look no further than the Lenovo Yoga Book 2017.
-As with all Yoga devices, the screen folds flat so you can use it either as a tablet or a laptop.
-To add more versatility, Lenovo has now added the option to buy it with either Windows 10 or Android 6.0 onboard - which one you choose will depend how you're more likely to use the device.
-The screen on this thing defies the cheap asking price and the keyboard and capacitive touch-keyboard are both fantastic too.
-While this is a bit under-powered for music production, if you're a DJ looking for the best portable laptop for playing and mixing your music, this is an excellent choice.
+If you’re after a cheap laptop that is unique in the marketplace, the Lenovo Yoga Book might be for you.
+As with all Yoga devices, the screen folds flat so you can either use it as a tablet or a laptop.
+To add even more versatility on top, Lenovo gives you the choice to buy it with either Windows 10 or Android 6.0 onboard – which one you pick will depend on how you’re more likely to use the device.
+The screen on the Yoga Book defies the cheap asking price and the keyboard and capacitive touch keyboard are both great additions.
+While this won’t cut it for hardcore music production, it’s a great travel companion for DJs who are looking for something portable.

 6. 13-inch Macbook Air (2015)